corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/hsm-integration.md

   - The HSM integration, called `AWSCloudCryptoService.java`.

-We'll go through each of these files and use them as a basis for explaining how to integrate an HSM with Corda: Enterprise Edition .
+We'll go through each of these files and use them as a basis for explaining how to integrate an HSM with Corda Enterprise.

 ## The HSM configuration file